-The Association encourages DOE to consider broad and strong support for the US aluminum industry.
-Simply put, the US aluminum industry competes globally with market-based and non-market-based countries whose aluminum industry decarbonization efforts are supported by their governments across all levels of research, development, piloting, implementation, and commercial scale deployment.
+The Association encourages DOE to consider broad and strong support for the US aluminum industry well beyond scope and scale of the catalyzing technology development proposed for the new MI.
+Simply put, the US aluminum industry competes globally with market-based and non-market based countries whose aluminum industry's efforts are supported by their governments across all levels of research, development, piloting, implementation, and commercial scale deployment.
 Competing on this uneven playing field risks the future of the US aluminum industry in a sustainable world.

-Therefore, the Association believes that the United States government must develop a comprehensive policy with long-term federal investment to enable innovations not just in early technology development, but through all aspects of bringing the technology to market, through to commercialization and deployment.
-We encourage the DOE to invest in advancing recycling technologies and support building the next generation US aluminum smelter.
-This can be achieved by: 1) ensuring a reliable and affordable supply of renewable energy; 2) facilitating access to supporting infrastructure such as ports and railways; 3) providing grants or forgivable loans for capital investment in next generation smelting and recycling technologies; 4) supporting R&D development and capital for implementation of successful projects, and 5) investments in domestic recycling infrastructure to maximize the recovery of post-consumer aluminum scrap.
+Therefore, the Association believes that the United States government must develop a comprehensive policy with long-term federal investment to enable innovations not just in early technology development, but through all aspects of bringing the technology to market, through commercialization and deployment.
+We encourage the DOE to invest in developing recycling technologies and support building the next generation primary aluminum smelter.
+This can be achieved by: 1) ensuring a reliable and affordable supply of renewable energy; 2) facilitating access to supporting infrastructure such as ports and railways; 3) providing grants or forgivable loans for capital investment in next generation smelting and recycling technologies and 4) supporting R&D development and capital for implementation of successful projects.